owen-r-rogers/MDR-FEP/README.md

 This script will create a Rosetta resfile for each sequence position, listing all of the residues within $REPACKING_RADIUS Å, telling Rosetta to use the NATAA and only perform sidechain packing, not design.

 ## Renumber chain B residues
-Rosetta and GROMACS number their residues differently, so run renumber-chainB.py from the <pre> input </pre> directory first
+Rosetta and GROMACS number their residues differently, so run renumber-chainB.py from the input directory first

 Then, run this command to rename the new files: